ucsb-cs156/w24/syllabus.md

   Particpation grades may vary: some are individual, some are team, and some may be a combination of the two that adds up to 100.

-  The lowest three participation grades will be dropped; accordingly, if you need to miss a lecture every now and then because of illness, internet problems, etc., it shouldn't affect your grade unless it becomes a persistent problem (in which case you should speak to the instructor as soon as possible about your situation.)

 * Homeworks / Quizzes (20 %) - These will be administered through Gradescope.
   Some questions will be graded by hand (e.g. short answer/essay type questions), while others might be autograded (e.g. multiple choice, fill in the blank, true/false questions.)
 These will typically be based on assigned readings.
-  We will drop only the lowest two grades from this category.

 * PAs (Auto-Graded Programming assignments) (20 %) - jpa00 is an example of these programming assignments.
 None of these will be dropped; you are responsible for all of them.
 This may include individual assignments (such as jpa00), pair assignments, and/or team assignments.